Connect with us

 They are capable of supporting compression and tension, which helps to offset the pressure and push forces back to the foundation.

-On their part, diaphragms – consisting of the floors, roof, and the decks placed over them – are a central part of a building’s structure.
+On their part, diaphragms – consisting of the floors, roof, and decks placed over them – are a central part of a building’s structure.

 They are designed to distribute forces to the columns and walls.